 Which data sets are “at least as extreme” as the observed one?

-In this example, the most probable value of twin pairs where higher BMI and psoriasis occur in the same individual is 50 (out of 100) under the null hypothesis that BMI and psoriasis are independent.
-It seems intuitive that the larger the deviation from 50, the more “extreme” the observation is under the null hypothesis.
-A quantitative definition could be that out of two putative observations, the one with the smaller probability (under the null) is the “more extreme” one.
+In this example, the most probable number of twin pairs where higher BMI and psoriasis occur in the same individual is 50 (out of 100) under the null hypothesis that BMI and psoriasis are independent.
+It seems intuitive that the larger the deviation is from 50, the more “extreme” the observation is under the null hypothesis.
+A quantitative definition could be that out of two putative observations, the one with the smaller probability (under the null hypothesis) is the “more extreme” one.

 pbinom(29, size = n, prob = 0.5) + (1 - pbinom(71-1, size = n, prob = 0.5))